The Ionian Mission: Plot summary

-Maturin and Villiers are happily married.
-After a time together in their new house on Half Moon Street, Maturin settles in his rooms at The Grapes, where Diana comes often, and from which he walks to breakfast with her daily.
-He has missions to do, and Aubrey needs to get away from his financial problems.
-Aubrey gets a stint on HMS Worcester for Toulon blockade duty.
+Stephen Maturin and Diana Villiers have found domestic tranquility in their marriage.
+Though they share a new house in London on Half Moon Street, Stephen's intelligence work demands privacy, so he settles in his rooms at The Grapes, where Diana comes often, and from which he walks to breakfast with her daily.
+Meanwhile, Jack Aubrey longs to get away from his ongoing lawsuit.
+Jack is given command of HMS Worcester for blockade duty off the French coast near Toulon.
 Jagiello brings the Maturins to port in his own carriage, which upsets, making Stephen's arrival rather last-minute.

 While she is doing gunnery practice with gunpowder bought from a fireworks firm, Worcester encounters the French ship Jemmapes.
-Worcester engages immediately, not having changed to ordinary gunpowder.
-Jemmapes sees the bright colors as the sign of some new weapon, and sails away.
-Maturin is injured and returns to taking laudanum for the pain.
+Worcester engages immediately, not having changed to ordinary gunpowder; the brightly coloured flashes from her guns convince the enemy she is carrying some new weapon, and Jemmapes sails away.
+Stephen is injured and returns to taking laudanum for the pain.
 Some of the crew practice an oratorio while the midshipmen practice Hamlet.
-Passengers are dropped off at Gibraltar and Port Mahon (Graham, professor of moral philosophy), though the parson Nathaniel Martin is aboard long enough for Maturin to discover their shared interest in birds, before Martin joins HMS Berwick.
+Passengers are dropped off at Gibraltar and Port Mahon, including a Mr Graham, professor of moral philosophy, though the parson Nathaniel Martin is aboard long enough for Stephen to discover their shared interest in birds, before Martin joins HMS Berwick.
 Worcester joins the squadron off Toulon.
-Babbington, master and commander, joins the squadron in the Mediterranean as captain of the Dryad.
+Babbington, master and commander, joins the Mediterranean squadron as captain of the Dryad.
 Babbington has fallen in love with Admiral Harte's daughter Fanny, but her father wants her to marry the wealthy Andrew Wray.
-Babbington figures that Wray and Harte combined got him assigned to blockade duty.
-Before Dryad, the Worcesters see HMS Surprise arrive with mail for this fleet, joining it.
+Babbington figures that Wray and Harte have conspired to assign him to blockade duty.
+Before Dryad, the Worcesters see HMS Surprise arrive with mail for the fleet.

+Admiral Thornton, commander of the blockade, is wasting away with the endless responsibilities of managing the complex political situation on the Mediterranean station.
+He has repeatedly refused reassignment, however, and Jack and Stephen suspect that engaging the French in a decisive fleet action may be his only hope of recovery.
+Thornton's second-in-command, Harte, has lesser goals.
+While Thornton is away, Harte passes instructions to Aubrey and Babbington regarding a mission to the neutral port of Medina on the north coast of Africa, with strict orders that they not upset the delicate political circumstances by engaging in any action that might be construed as aggressive, lest the local authorities find reason to side with the French.